About the Award

 Award Selection Guidelines

-Awards will be made to individuals who have met at least one of the following four criteria:
+Awards will be made to individuals who have made a career-long contribution to the advancement of scholarly information and communications and who meet at least one and preferably more of the following criteria:

-- Addressed a specific problem fundamental to scholarship, research, and intellectual productivity and provided an innovative solution using information technology
+- Address a specific problem fundamental to scholarship, research, and intellectual productivity and provide an innovative solution using information technology

-- Helped increase awareness of the role of scholarly information and communication through dissemination of effective techniques using computing and information technologies
+- Help increase awareness of the role of scholarly information and communication through the dissemination of effective techniques using computing and information technologies

 Recipients of this award will receive a commemorative award and will be asked to present a major address at one of the CNI membership meetings.
 The winner will receive travel and housing expenses for that meeting.